 Three identical Cards: the three cards of same rank and same suit are treated as pure sequence/run.
 For example: 9♥ 9♥ 9♥.
 This too can be treated as a first life.

-3 or more cards of the same face value but different suits in a row are called a Set
+3 or more cards of the same rank but different suits are called a Set

 7♥7♣7♦ are of different suits ♥ ♣ ♦